m0b1d3v/portfolio/README.md

 This project focuses on using the HEC (HTML, EcmaScript, CSS) stack as an exercise in simplicity and standards.
 My belief is that the explosion of front-end frameworks has masked great advancements in browser technology.
-All aspects of development here should be possible with just a browser, an editor, and ever-present NPM magic.
+A self-imposed limitation here is that all aspects of development here should be possible without a JavaScript framework.
+The web server, testing, and deploys unfortunately still rely on NPM tooling.

 ## Testing